Sheikh98-DEV/Windows-10-Essential/README.md

 Windows 10 Essential is intended for advanced users.

-Many Microsoft services and features have been removed to achieve maximum performance and minimal resource usage.
+Many Microsoft features and services have been intentionally removed.

+If your workflow depends on:

+* Windows Update
+* Microsoft Store
+* Microsoft Defender
+* Xbox Services
+* OneDrive
+* Microsoft Apps

-If you rely on Microsoft Store apps, Windows Update, Defender, or other built-in Microsoft components, this build may not be suitable for your workflow.
+then this build may not be suitable for you.

+This project prioritizes:

+**Performance > Features**

 ---

-## 🔥 Why Try It?

-Because modern Windows doesn't need to consume several gigabytes of RAM just to sit idle.

-Windows 10 Essential demonstrates how fast and responsive Windows can feel when almost everything unnecessary is removed.

-> Install it.
-Test it.
-Push it to its limits.
+## 🏁 The Result

+A Windows 10 installation that occupies around **5 GB of disk space**, consumes approximately **600 MB of RAM at idle**, and keeps CPU utilization close to **0%** when not under load.

+No unnecessary services.

+No background noise.

+No bloat.

+Just Windows.

 ---

 <div align="center">

-### ⭐ If you like this project, consider starring the repository.
+### ⭐ Star the repository if you enjoy ultra-lightweight Windows builds

 **Performance First.
-Everything Else Second.**
+Everything Else Removed.**

 </div>